WhatsApp +995511105991 (Mon-Fri 11am-6pm | Sat-Sun 11:30am-2pm) [email protected]

 Georgia border control requirements

-If Georgia is on your travel list for 2026, this new requirement is easy to check off.
+If Georgia is on your travel list for 2026 and beyond, this new requirement is easy to check off.
 Secure a basic travel insurance policy before your arrival, keep it accessible, and you’re all set.

 The country remains one of the most accessible, welcoming, and affordable destinations in the region — and now, just a little more organised at the border.